ideasonpurpose/ansible-playbooks/README.md

 This started out as a basic recipe to eliminate some of the repetitive drudgery of creating and setting up accounts, but it's becoming more of a general toolkit for all sorts of repetitive tasks.

-### Running the playbooks

-Below are excessively complete instructions for running the playbooks.
+Below are excessively complete instructions for setting up the controller and running the playbooks.
 Partly in case I forget, partly so I can ask someone else to do this for me.

+### Initial Setup
-The pre-run steps are annoying.
-I've tried mightily to get around these, but it seems like it's just easier to suck it up and deal with a little bit of manually configuration.
+These pre-run steps are annoying.
+I've tried mightily to get around them, but it seems like it's just easier to suck it up and deal with a little bit of manual configuration.

 #### Target computer pre-run setup
 The target playbooks are only tested against Mavericks.